Q2_K is universally unacceptable for safety. Banned across 18+ models, 10+ families.

 Read →Supplemental material extracted from the Phase 1 conclusive report.

-Read →Dissertation-style synthesis — performance, cost, scaling, compiler behavior, and physical limits.
+Read →Dissertation-style synthesis — performance, cost, scaling, compiler behavior, and physical limits of consumer-GPU inference.

 Read →Dissertation-style synthesis — economics, quantization, context scaling, serving stacks, and predictive modeling.

-Read →Dissertation-style synthesis — quantization-induced alignment erosion, concurrency invariance, backend template divergence, and safety taxonomy.
+Read →Dissertation-style synthesis — quantization-induced alignment erosion, concurrency invariance, backend-driven template divergence, and cross-axis safety taxonomy.

 Read →Supplemental material for the safety-critical deployment synthesis.

-Read →Safety attack-surface synthesis — 306,996 samples across batch perturbation, multi-turn jailbreaks, long-context exploitation, cross-architecture fragility, and composition effects.
+Read →Safety attack-surface synthesis — batch perturbation, multi-turn jailbreaks, long-context exploitation, cross-architecture fragility, quality-safety divergence, and cross-request composition across 306,996 evaluated samples and 18+ models.
+TR138 Study D batch-invariant-kernel ablation is published as a standalone addendum.

 Read →Supplemental material for the safety attack-surface synthesis.